Cisco Systems Q4 2021 Earnings Call Transcript

 Analyst at Cleveland Research

 Thanks for getting me in at the end.
-I also wanted to focus a little bit on software, a few specific items.
-The first, I'm curious how you think about your average contract duration and what you're seeing on kind of average invoice duration, as you shift more to software and any high-level implications you see for cash flow over time?
+I also want to focus a little bit on software.
+A few specific items.
+The first, I'm curious how you think about your average contract duration and what you're seeing on kind of average invoice duration as you shift more to software and any, you know, high-level implications you see for cash flow over time.
+The second item is curious if you've seen any trends with early renewals from the early DNA customers, what's happened at those renewals?
+Then the last piece, how do you think about longer term making sure you're driving good utilization and consumption of the software licenses within the customer base?
+Thank you.

 Chuck Robbins

-You want to take the first?
+You wanna take it first?

 Scott Herren

 Yeah.
-Okay.
-You managed to get in three there -- there Ben on the one question limit.
+Okay, you managed to get in three there, Ben Bollin, on the one question limit.
 I'll talk a bit about duration first.
-You see -- in our remaining performance obligations, you see the nice growth, $30.9 billion in total RPO is a record for us.
+You know, you see in our remaining performance obligations, you see the nice growth.
+You know, $30.9 billion in total RPO is a record for us.
 What I'd say is underneath there, the short term is about 53% of that.
-They're growing somewhat balanced, slightly more growth in long term than in short term, but that's what you'd expect, given that many of the -- over the short term is just the next 12 months, so the first year.
+They're growing somewhat balanced, slightly more growth in long-term than in short-term, but that's what you'd expect, given that many of the, you know, remember the short term is just the next 12 months, so the first year.
 The long term is anything beyond that.
-So it's not surprising to see long term grow a little bit more.
+It's not surprising to see long term grow a little bit more.
 We're not seeing a big change in duration overall.
-And maybe I'll go ahead and hit the last one, Chuck and then leave the DNA question for you.

-As we look at the renewal rates and the actions we have to take, our renewal base is obviously growing and becoming much more important to us ahead and obviously, renewals are dependent on adoption.
-We put in place very specific processes to understand where our customers are on usage and on adoption.
-And you've got a -- if you don't drive the adoption, you don't get the renewal.
-And so, we're attacking it at that level.
-I think the team has done a nice job getting some headlights on that, some early warning and getting ahead of ensuring that we actually get the adoption we need.
+Maybe I'll go ahead and hit the last one, Chuck, leave the DNA question for you.
+As we look at the renewal rates and the actions we have to take, our renewal base is obviously growing and becoming much more important to us ahead, obviously renewals are dependent on adoption.
+We've put in place very specific processes to understand where our customers are on usage and on adoption.
+If you don't drive the adoption, you don't get the renewal, we're attacking it at that level.
+I think the team's done a nice job getting some headlights on that, some early warning, getting ahead of ensuring that we actually get the adoption we need.

 Chuck Robbins

-Yeah.
-That's connected to the DNA renewal thing, because we actually have customer service -- I mean, customer success specialists that are in the field, that are working with customers everyday.
-We've got a virtual teller inside organization also doing customer success.
-So the adoption piece is really important.
+Yeah, and that's connected to the DNA renewal thing because we actually have customer service, I mean, customer success specialists that are in the field that are working with customers every day.
+We've got virtual tele, you know, an inside organization also doing customer success, so the adoption piece is really important.
+As it relates to DNA, the, you know, we've had sort of a handful in the first half of this year of those renewals that'll come through.
+There's a little bit more in the second half, and then fiscal 2023 is where it's actually, you know, a much more meaningful number.

-As it relates to DNA, the -- we've had sort of a handful in the first half of this year of those renewals that will come through.
-It's a little bit more in the second half.
-And then, fiscal '23 is where it's actually a much more meaningful number.
-And our teams have been working on the underlying processes, the metrics, the process, the systems, measurements.
-And the engineering teams have been working really hard on continuing to evolve the offer to ensure that there is enough innovation going forward that will optimize our opportunity on the renewal side of it.
-So it's a bit early.
-And I would say maybe second half of next year or this fiscal year, we can give you a little more on that and then into fiscal '23 is when it's a decent-sized number.
+Our teams have been working on the underlying processes, the metrics, the process, the systems, measurements, and the engineering teams have been working really hard on continuing to evolve the offer to ensure that there's enough innovation going forward that will optimize our opportunity on the renewal side of it.
+It's a bit early, and I'd say, you know, maybe second half of next year we can give or this fiscal year we can give you a little more on that, and then into fiscal 2023 is when it's a decent sized number.

 Analyst at Cleveland Research